SalesforceSFDC/Lightning-Components/README.md

 *  The `<aura:iteration>` component repeats its body once per item in its items attribute

+## Client (Javascript) Controllers
+* c is the value provider for the component’s client-side controller, and handleClick is a function defined in that controller.
+* `{!c.handleClick}` is a reference to an action handler in the component’s controller.

 ### Events
 User clicks a button that requires the component to retrieve data from the server:
 * User clicks a button or interacts with a component, triggering a browser event.
 For example, you want to save data from the server when the button is clicked.